 Before the industrial revolution, bacon was traditionally produced on local farms.
 It was also very commonly produced at home by your family, a large percentage of the population of pre-industrial Britain kept pigs and even those who lived in the city kept pigs in their basements (until the practice was outlawed in the 1930′s) for sustenance.

 Since the Saxon times the English have bred pigs domestically as a source of bacon and breeding pigs was traditionally a seasonal affair.
 Pigs were born in spring, raised in the summer, fattened on acorns (in the great oak forests that Great Britain used to have) in the autumn and then killed in the winter to provide meat for the family.

-Each family had their own secret recipe for curing and smoking bacon and in the cities they bought bacon from butchers who bought bacon from farms that had their own secret recipe, if you lived in London you had access to a wide range of different bacon taste sensations from across Great Britain.
+Each family had their own secret recipe for curing and smoking bacon and in the cities they bought bacon from butchers who bought bacon from farms that had their own secret recipe, if you lived in Hertford you had access to a wide range of different bacon taste sensations from across Great Britain.